-Courts can now require people on probation or suspended sentence to participate in treatment programs at nonprofit organizations that receive state alternative care grants, as long as the defendant agrees and meets the program's eligibility requirements.
-This adds a new sentencing option alongside existing requirements like fines or community service.
-The defendant must apply and be approved before sentencing, and the program must have available space.
+Courts can now require probationers or parolees to participate in treatment programs at nonprofit organizations that have received state alternative care program grants, as long as the defendant consents, the program has space, and the application is submitted before sentencing.
+This adds a new sentencing option alongside existing requirements like fines, community service, and substance abuse treatment.

 Signed by the Governor H.J.
 578